Rounakdeepsingh/Rounakdeepsingh/README.md

 - 💻 Developer & Cybersecurity Enthusiast
 - 🌱 Currently mastering **Data Structures & Algorithms (DSA)** and **Java**
-- 🧠 Fascinated by how systems scale, break, and can be secured
+- 🧠 Curious about how systems scale, break, and can be secured
 - 💞️ Open to collaborating on **backend, security, and algorithmic projects**
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/rounakdeep-singh/)
-- ⚡ Fun Fact: The first computer virus was created as an experiment — not as a malicious attack!

 ---

-## 🚀 What I’m Building
+## 🚀 Projects & Initiatives

 - 🧩 **[Algorithms Playbook](https://github.com/Rounakdeepsingh/algorithms-playbook)**
-  Topic‑wise LeetCode solutions with **insights, reusable templates, and pitfalls**
+  Topic‑wise LeetCode solutions with reusable templates and insights

-- 📈 **Consistency & Growth**
-  Daily problem‑solving streaks, weekly contests, and post‑contest debriefs

 - 🔐 **Cybersecurity Labs**
-  Exploring ethical hacking, vulnerabilities, and defense strategies
+  Hands‑on exploration of vulnerabilities, exploits, and defense strategies

 - 📚 **Knowledge Sharing**
   Writing structured notes, publishing solution explanations, and sharing milestones